Virginia Commonwealth University: Monroe Park Campus

 Named after the city park (see Monroe Park), the 90.6 acre Monroe Park Campus took its name in June 2004, replacing the former name, the Academic Campus of VCU.
 The Monroe Park Campus houses most of VCU's general education facilities, and is situated on the eastern end of the Fan district, a historic, late 19th-century neighborhood adjacent to downtown Richmond.
 Prior to the merger of the Richmond Professional Institute and the Medical College of Virginia, the campus was the home to the entire Richmond Professional Institute.
 Today, the campus has a mixture of modern and vintage buildings, with over 40 structures built before 1900.

 MCV Campus

-The 52.3 acre MCV Campus is home to the VCU Medical Center, which includes the Schools of Medicine, Dentistry, Pharmacy, Nursing, the VCU College of Health Professions, and the medical center, which is overseen by the VCU Health System Authority.
+The 52.3 acre MCV Campus is home to the VCU Medical Center, which includes the Schools of Medicine, Dentistry, Pharmacy, Nursing, Public Health, the VCU College of Health Professions, and the medical center, which is overseen by the VCU Health System Authority.
 The campus is also home to the Massey Cancer Center (an NCI-designated Cancer Center) and the Children's Hospital of Richmond at VCU.
 The MCV Campus is an integral part of Richmond in the old Court End district.
 The neighborhood is located adjacent to the city's business and financial district near the state capitol.
-VCU's Health Sciences schools comprise the School of Allied Health Professions, the School of Dentistry, the School of Medicine, the School of Nursing, and the School of Pharmacy.
+VCU's Health Sciences schools are the College of Health Professions, the School of Dentistry, the School of Medicine, the School of Nursing, the School of Pharmacy, and the School of Public Health.